-The B.A. in Biology is designed for students who want to make biology the focus of a liberal arts education and are not directly interested in post-graduate study or professional careers in biology or teaching.
-The number of required courses in the B.A.
-Biology degree has been kept low to permit you to add other areas of study and courses suited to your needs and interests.
+This program is designed for students who want to make biology the focus of a liberal arts education and may not be directly interested in post-graduate study or professional careers in biology or teaching.
+The number of required courses has been kept low to permit you to add other areas of study and courses suited to your needs and interests.
+Thus, it is relatively easy to pair this major with a second major or minor.

 - Scientific Illustrator